Toronto Consulate

 *The application method can change throughout a year.
 Make sure to check the sources.

-Your bottleneck will be the FBI background check.
-The FBI background check is only valid for 5 months, so after you start, the timer starts.
+Your bottleneck will be the background check.
+The background check is only valid for 5 months, so after you start, the timer starts.
 If the document expires, you have to apply for a new one.
 All of the other documents can be collected in the meantime.
 I will give an organized timeline for the entire process.

 I received my “plaza aceptada” status mid May, but you can start your background check earlier.
 (This will prevent you from encountering issues getting your documents on time, but with the risk of wasting your money if you aren’t accepted into the program or receive a very late placement)